Vehrik/FarOut/Characters/3-Traits.md

     Slant.

-    At Level 1, you may optionally exchange 1 Slant in order to gain 2 Splice Points Points.
+    At Level 1, you may optionally exchange 1 Slant in order to gain 2 Splice Points.
 You may make this exchange up to 3 times during Character creation.
-After this time, you must have the appropriate amount of Prestige and Credit in order to gain additional Splice Points points in the form of Items, Equipment and Mutations.
+    After this, you must have the appropriate amount of Prestige and Credit in order to gain additional Splice Points points in the form of Items, Equipment and Mutations.

     Splice Points may be exchanged for anything from to fangs, to AI-designed martial arts, to acid breath, to wrist mounted laser cannons.

-    Whatever your Trait is, it represents a change to your character's appearance that is either mechanical, technological or biological that warrants the effect it grants you.
+    Whatever your Mutation is, it represents a change to your character's appearance that is either mechanical, technological or biological that warrants the effect it grants you.

     If your character able to reach out and touch someone 30ft away, for example, it means something along the lines of your character is able to shoot web, it has a tentacle arm, or it has a shoulder mounted harpoon launcher.
-The exact description of a Trait depends on the Character's back-story, the 'function' of the Trait and the narrative context of the game you are playing.
+The exact description of a Mutation depends on the Character's back-story, the 'function' of the Mutation and the narrative context of the game you are playing.

-    Your Trait is bound by its Properties and Aesthetics.
+    Your Mutation is bound by its Properties and Aesthetics.
 The Properties inform the Aesthetics which inform the Narrative.
-In other words, Traits won't be able to influence creature statistics like Strikes, Stamina, and Threat more than is defined by their Properties, but the resulting Aesthetics may allow for creative applications or unforeseen consequences within the Narrative.
+In other words, Mutations won't be able to influence creature statistics like Strikes, Stamina, and Threat more than is defined by their Properties, but the resulting Aesthetics may allow for creative applications or unforeseen consequences within the Narrative.